 - Preheat the oven to 425ºF.
 Set aside a baking sheet.

-- In a medium bowl, whisk the flour, cornstarch, garlic powder, salt, and pepper.
-Stir in the water until a smooth batter forms.
-Add the cauliflower florets and toss until coated.
-Drizzle with olive oil.
+- In a medium bowl, whisk 1/4 cup flour, 2 Tablespoons cornstarch, 1 1/4 teaspoon garlic powder, 1/2 teaspoon salt, and pepper.
+Stir in 1/4 cup water until a smooth batter forms.
+Add 1 head cauliflower florets and toss until coated.
+Drizzle with 2-3 Tablespoons olive oil.

 - Pour onto the baking sheet.
 Cook 15 minutes.
 Flip and cook an additional 10 minutes.

-- In a medium bowl, whisk together the hot sauce and butter.
+- Make buffalo sauce.
+In a medium bowl, whisk together 1/3 cup hot sauce and 3 Tablespoons melted butter.

-- Remove cauliflower from the oven and add to the hot sauce mixture.
+- Toss cauliflower with hot sauce.
+Remove cauliflower from the oven and add to the hot sauce mixture.
 Toss carefully until well coated.
 Return to the baking sheet.
 Cook an additional 5 to 10 minutes, or until the cauliflower is crispy around the edges.

-- Enjoy warm with ranch dressing, celery, and carrots, if desired.
+- Serve warm with ranch dressing, celery, and carrots, if desired.

 Notes